Skn0tt/nextjs-nestjs-integration-example/README.md

 ## Foreword

 While working on [hilfehub.org](https://hilfehub.org), I got to know [Next.js](https://nextjs.org/) and found it to be really great.
-Especially the integration of API routes is a very nice feature to have - and having worked using a multi-service architecture in the past, I found it a joy to have a single monolith.
+Especially the integration of API routes is a very nice feature to have - and having worked using multi-service architectures in the past, I found it a joy to be working on a single monolith.
 So I decided to make an effort to migrate [EntE](https://ente.app) (my biggest project to date) to use Next.js.
-Having a monolith will hopefully decrease deployment and development complexity by far - at the moment, theres just a lot going on in the EntE repo.
+Having a monolith will hopefully decrease deployment and development complexity - at the moment, theres just a lot going on in the EntE repository.

 ## The Problem

 I've got a fully-working NestJS-based backend, which I don't want to throw away just to migrate to Next.js.
 So the goal is to hook up Next.js' API mechanism to my existing backend.

-While there's the option to define a [Custom Server](https://nextjs.org/docs/advanced-features/custom-server) for Next.js, that's discouraged so I wanted to find a way around it.
+Since defining a [Custom Server](https://nextjs.org/docs/advanced-features/custom-server) is discouraged in Next.js' docs, I wanted to find a way around doing that.
-In this example, we'll make use of [Dynamic API Routes](https://nextjs.org/docs/api-routes/dynamic-api-routes) to define a Catch-All-Route which will then relay to our NestJS instance.
+In this example, we'll make use of [Dynamic API Routes](https://nextjs.org/docs/api-routes/dynamic-api-routes).
+We'll define a Catch-All-Route and forward incoming requests to our NestJS instance.

 That's done by creating a file called `/api/[...catchAll].ts`, which - surprise - will catch all requests to `/api`.
 In Next.JS, API routes look like this: